 Larimer County must make awards only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
-In awarding a contract, the county must give consideration to such matters as contractor integrity, compliance with public policy, record of past performance, and financial and technical resources.
+In awarding a contract, the

 Larimer County may not enter into a contract with a contractor that is federally debarred or suspended, but it is important to recognize that a contractor, even if not debarred or suspended, may still not be a "responsible" contractor for the purposes of federal regulations.
 For example, a contractor may not have the necessary "technical and financial resources" to properly perform a contract, such as the necessary equipment and technical skills (or the ability to obtain them) to perform a particular scope of work.